This article was updated in November 2018

 But there are other ways of looking at it.
 In my experience, as a solicitor who specialises in workplace issues, getting sacked could be the best day of your life!

-As Hal Lancaster put it in the Wall Street Journal, “Getting fired is nature’s way of telling you that you had the wrong job in the first place.”
+It may not seem like it at the moment, but, as Hal Lancaster put it in the Wall Street Journal: “Getting fired is nature’s way of telling you that you had the wrong job in the first place.”

-The second thing that you should do once you have been sacked is to meditate over the following questions:
+The second thing you should do after you’ve been sacked is to meditate over the following questions:

 - What is your purpose in life?

 - If you could do any job in the world, what would it be?

 An old adage says : “Choose a job you love and you will never have to work a day in your life.”
 Rarely have I met someone who was fired from a job that they truly loved; that really used the full extent of their talents.